thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/devices.md

 ### Device attributes

 This tab displays the client, server, and shared attributes of the device.
-For example, serial number, model, firmware version.
+For example, serial number, model, and firmware version.
 [Attributes](/docs/{{docsPrefix}}user-guide/attributes/) are static and semi-static key-value pairs associated with devices.

 {% include images-gallery.html imageCollection="attributes" %}

 ### Device telemetry

-This tab shows the telemetry data that the device sends in real-time, such as sensor readings, status, and other measurable variables.
+This tab shows the real-time telemetry data the device sends, such as sensor readings, status, and other measurable variables.
-[Time-series](/docs/{{docsPrefix}}user-guide/telemetry/) data points are available for storage, querying and visualization.
-For example, temperature, humidity, battery level.
+[Time-series](/docs/{{docsPrefix}}user-guide/telemetry/) data points are available for storage, querying, and visualization.
+For example, temperature, humidity, and battery level.

 {% include images-gallery.html imageCollection="telemetry" %}